 - Always explain exactly what you are going to do at the outset.

-- Prepare everything in advance so that there is no fumbling mid-examination.
+- Prepare everything in advance so that there is no interruption mid-examination.

 - Encourage the patient to empty her bladder before beginning examination.